 Buy to use up your perishables.
 I covered this above in "Food I Need to Use Up," but it's important enough that I'm mentioning it again.
 When you make your list, check your fridge to see what needs to go, and plan your list and your week's meals around those foods.
-For example, if you have a lot of spring mix that's on the verge of rotting in the next day or two, make sure you plan salad for a vegetable.
+For example, if you have a lot of spring mix that's on the verge of going bad, make sure you plan salad for a vegetable.
 Or if you have milk or cream that's been in there for awhile, maybe you want to make a nice cream soup for dinner, pancakes for breakfast tomorrow, or a cake for dessert (if you're into baking--but your family will love you for it if you do).

 Don't plan meals for every night of the week.
 Plan at least one night for leftovers (more if you like to cook large batches) and one for takeout/eating out.
 Then, when you just don't feel like cooking (and you know this is going to happen), you won't feel nearly as guilty ordering that Chinese food than you would if you had ingredients going bad in the fridge.